JuliaDynamics/CriticalTransitions.jl/docs/src/examples/duffing_TPT.md

 fig
 ```

 The overdamped undriven duffing oscillator, is autonomous and respect detailed balance.
 As such the maximum likelihood path is the path that is parallel to drift and can easily be computed with the string method.
-If one know the sadde point, one can easily compute the MLP by solving for the (reverse) flow/drift from the saddle point to the minima.
+If one know the saddle point, one can easily compute the MLP by solving for the (reverse) flow/drift from the saddle point to the minima.
 As such, the maximum likelihood transition path from (-1,0) to (1,0) gives:

 ```@example
 # Generate and plot the maximum likelihood transition path from (-1,0) to (1,0)